 Come visit us!

-Shepherd of the Valley is a congregation of the Evangelical Lutheran Church in America (ELCA), located in Beaverton, Oregon.
+Shepherd of the Valley is a congregation of the Evangelical Lutheran Church in America (ELCA), founded in 1973 and located in Beaverton, Oregon.

 9:45 AM Sunday School (ages preschool to 6th grade) and Bible Study

 We are located on the North side of Cornell Road near the intersection of Cornell Road and 173rd, adjacent to the Bronson Creek Park.